Jira Performance Degrades on Large Projects Causing Slow Page Loads

 Jira slows down significantly when projects accumulate large volumes of data, impacting team productivity during active development cycles.
 Advanced configuration tasks require dedicated administrator expertise, creating a bottleneck for teams without that resource.
 This combination of performance and admin overhead limits Jira's self-service scalability.

-Jira page load latency and stale data break developer focus
+Jira page load times and notification volume degrade developer productivity

 Problem descriptions, scores, analysis, and solution blueprints may be updated as new community data becomes available.